Beach volleyball: Ball

 FIVB regulations state that the ball must be spherical and made of water resistant, flexible material, such that it is appropriate for outdoor conditions.
 A beach volleyball ball has a circumference of 66–68 cm, a weight of 260–280 g and an inside pressure of 0.175–0.225 kg/cm^{2}.
 In 2022, the official ball of the AVP (Association of Volleyball Professionals) tour is the Wilson OPTX AVP, and the official ball of the FIVB (Fédération Internationale de Volleyball) beach volleyball tour is the Mikasa VLS300.
-This ball was replaced with the new Mikasa Beach Pro BV550C, and was introduced in 2023.
+This ball was replaced with the new Mikasa Beach Pro BV550C, and was introduced in 2023.This ball was also used in the 2024 Paris Olympics.

 Teams

 A team is composed exclusively of two players, who must always be in play and who cannot be subjected to any substitutions or replacement.
 At the moment the ball is hit by the server, each team must be within its own court (with the exception of the server), but there are no determined positions on the court, such that no positional faults can be committed.